manemsai/Splunk-Project/README.md

 # Splunk-Project

-Project Title Overview This project leverages Splunk to analyze and visualize login data.
-The dataset includes information such as login timestamps, user IDs, IP addresses, and various device details.
+This project leverages Splunk to analyze and visualize login data.
+The dataset includes login timestamps, user IDs, IP addresses, and device details.

 Prerequisites Before you begin, ensure you have the following installed:

 Splunk: Download and Install Splunk Dataset: https://www.kaggle.com/datasets/dasgroup/rba-dataset

-[Optional] Replace the sample data with your own dataset.
+[Optional] Replace the sample data with your dataset.

-Usage Start Splunk and ensure it's running.
+Usage Start Splunk and make sure it's running.

 Upload the sample data or your dataset into Splunk.